gmiDAO/gmiDAO.github.io/_posts/2021-9-4-NFTs imagination And Investment Trends.md

 Sally - agrees with exposed ideas - utility is key for the success of these projects.
 Sino focuses more on infrastructure (more potential to reach masses).
 But **DeFi and GameFi are gaining significant traction - which do you think are the pioneers in these verticals? do you see new paradigms emerging?**

-Steve - Aavengochi is a leader in that vertical: one can buy an NFT, earn in Aave, and also play - if one dives into this project, one will realize how strong its community is.
+Steve - Aavengochi is a leader in GameFi: one can buy an NFT, earn in Aave, and also play - if one dives into this project, one will realize how strong its community is.
 NFT custody is a big part of our business going forward - important to have businesses addressing custody (e.g. platform to manage NFT portfolio).

 Metaverse components + NFTs + composability = amazing oportunity.